DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Conclusion

 \section{Conclusion}

-In this work, we present \modelName, a novel framework for end-to-end autonomous driving that addresses three key challenges of selection-based methods.
-By introducing a coarse-to-fine selection strategy and an integrated training pipeline including rotation-based data augmentation and soft-label self-distillation, \modelName significantly enhances the model's ability to distinguish hard negatives to make more nuanced decisions to precisely select trajectories, and performs well in scenarios involving sharp turns.
-Extensive experiments on the NAVSIM benchmark demonstrate that our approach outperforms prior methods by a substantial margin.
+We present \modelName, a novel framework for end-to-end planning.
+By introducing coarse-to-fine selection and an integrated training pipeline with rotation-based data augmentation and soft-label self-distillation, \modelName significantly enhances the model's ability to distinguish hard negatives and precisely select trajectories, and performs well in scenarios involving sharp turns.
+Extensive experiments on the NAVSIM and Bench2Drive benchmark demonstrate that our approach outperforms prior methods by a substantial margin.